microsoft/DeepSpeed/docs/_tutorials/data-efficiency.md

 **Eval/finetuning** `examples/data_efficiency/gpt/eval/` and `examples/data_efficiency/bert/finetune` include the example scripts for GPT-3 model's zero-/few-shot evaluation and BERT model's finetuning.
 Our [paper](https://arxiv.org/abs/2212.03597) includes the reference eval/finetune results if you follow our example scripts to perform the pretraining/eval/finetuning.

+#### 1.3.2 GPT-2 finetuning
+The `data_efficiency/gpt_finetuning` directory in our [DeepSpeedExamples repo](https://github.com/microsoft/DeepSpeedExamples) includes our examples of how to apply curriculum learning to GPT-2 finetuning. `data_efficiency/gpt_finetuning/finetune/ds_finetune_gpt2_run.sh` is the example finetuning script.
+For CL metrics that require data analysis (e.g., the vocabulary rarity metric), you need to first use ```data_efficiency/gpt_finetuning/finetune/ds_analyze_gpt_data_*``` to analyze and index the dataset, similar to the GPT-3 pre-training case described above in 1.3.1.

 ## 2. Random layerwise token dropping (random-LTD)

 ### 2.1 What is random-LTD